Nissan X-Trail SUV - MPG, running costs & CO2

 Insurance costs are reasonable, with the X-Trail sitting in only marginally higher groups than the Qashqai, but some way below its main competitors.
 Nissan’s record for reliability is good but not outstanding, yet as it's not a premium brand, servicing costs should be reasonable.

 Nissan X-Trail MPG & CO2

-The 1.7-litre diesel engine is around £1,300 cheaper than the petrol and is cheaper to run too; it returns up to 47.7mpg and CO2 emissions are 156-158g/km depending on wheel size, for a relatively high Benefit-in-Kind (BiK) rate.
-When four-wheel drive is fitted, fuel consumption drops to a maximum of 45.1mpg and CO2 emissions climb to between 165 to 201g/km depending on whether you go for a manual or automatic gearbox and the exact spec of the car.
+The 1.7-litre diesel engine is no longer available, but was cheaper to run than the petrol, returning up to 47.7mpg with CO2 emissions of 156-158g/km depending on wheel size, for a relatively high Benefit-in-Kind (BiK) rate.
+When four-wheel drive is fitted, fuel consumption drops to a maximum of 45.1mpg and CO2 emissions climb to between 165 to 201g/km depending on if the manual or automatic gearbox is fitted and the exact spec of the car.
 Models with an automatic gearbox are less efficient.

 The 1.3-litre X-Trail petrol is capable of returning a maximum of between 37-38.5mpg, while CO2 emissions are 166g/km-169g/km.
 The petrol is offered with two-wheel drive and a dual clutch automatic gearbox only.

 After the first year's CO2-based road tax (generally included in the on-the-road price), all Nissan X-Trails are taxed at the higher annual VED rate.
 Those with a list price (including options) of more than £40,000 are liable for the additional surcharge amount in years two to six.